hrhodin/NeuralSceneDecomposition/README.md

 * pickle
 * imageio

-Moreover you will need an X Windows System (e.g.,XQuartz for mac) to run the interactive demo.
+Moreover you will need a GPU and X Windows System (e.g.,XQuartz for mac) to run the interactive demo.

 Test the pretrained model
 =======================